port-labs/port-docs/docs/customize-pages-dashboards-and-plugins/page/page-permissions.md

 ## Get page permissions

-Any user can get the permissions of a specific page:
+Any user can get the permissions of a specific page, using any of the following methods:

 <Tabs groupId="view-permissions" queryString values={[
-{label: "From the UI", value: "ui"},
+{label: "UI", value: "ui"},
-{label: "From the API", value: "api"},
+{label: "API", value: "api"},
-{label: "From Pulumi", value: "pulumi"}
+{label: "Pulumi", value: "pulumi"}
 ]}>

 <TabItem value="ui">